yahoo/serviceping/docs/index.md

 Clearly, the host with address 157.166.226.25 is taking significantly longer to establish the tcp connection and handle the http request.

-## License

-This project is licensed under the terms of the [Apache 2.0](LICENSE-Apache-2.0) open source license.
-Please refer to [LICENSE](LICENSE) for the full terms.